-As part of UMRA, the University of Minnesota Retirees Volunteer Center (URVC) provides opportunities for retirees to use their knowledge skills and interests in volunteer service within the university as well as the We are excited to announce that URVC and UMRA have formally re-united! surrounding community.
-URVC remains open to both retirees of the UMN and members of greater metropolitan area.
+As part of UMRA, the University of Minnesota Retirees Volunteer Center (URVC) provides opportunities for retirees to use their knowledge, skills, and interests in volunteer service within the University and the surrounding community.
+URVC is open to both retirees of the UMN and members of greater metropolitan area.

 URVC is connecting over 500 University retirees to University and community volunteer activities.
 For details, see this URVC snapshot.

 The University Retirees Volunteer Center (URVC) has three key purposes: